NoridelHerron/NoridelHerron/README.md

 - **Chris Stratford** – For reviewing my early RTL work and sharing insights on modular HDL design and IP protection considerations.
 - **Mazen Ahmed** – For introducing the use of record types in VHDL, which greatly improved the clarity and reusability of my design.
 - **William “Stripes” Murray** – For encouraging visibility by sharing my work with broader audiences and supporting its educational potential.
-- **Charles Manning** – For in-depth discussions that pushed me to think deeper about architecture choices, and signal clarity.
+- **Charles Manning** – For in-depth comments that pushed me to think deeper about architecture choices, and signal clarity.
 - **Frank Bruno** – For reviewing my ALU design and emphasizing synthesis-friendly approaches using direct arithmetic over behavioral tricks.

 ---